 The bank operates only in the state of Maryland.
-The bank provides products and services in the state of Maryland through its 13 full-service branches and five deposit-taking ATMs.
-During the evaluation period, home mortgage lending was the bank's primary lending focus in the AA.
+The bank provides products and services in the state of Maryland through its corporate office and nine branches and nine deposit-taking ATMs.
+There have been no changes to the bank's AA since the previous evaluation.
+The AA is contiguous, meets the requirements of the CRA regulation, and does not arbitrarily exclude LMI census tracts.